-Add the cooked chicken to a bowl and shred with fork if needed to shred.
-Add 1 cups shredded Monterey Jack cheese Or Pepper Jack cheese, garlic powder and cream cheese to the bowl and mix well so everything is combined.
+Add the cooked chicken to a bowl and shred with a fork if needed to shred.
+Add 1 cup shredded Monterey Jack cheese Or Pepper Jack cheese, garlic powder, and cream cheese to the bowl and mix well so everything is combined.

-In a sauce pan, melt butter, stir in flour and taco seasoning and cook 1 minute.
+In a saucepan, melt butter, stir in flour and taco seasoning and cook for 1 minute.
 Add 2 cups of chicken broth and whisk until smooth.
 Add 1/2 cup of shredded cheese and heat over medium heat until thick and bubbly.

 Stir in sour cream and chilies.
 DO NOT bring to a boil.
 Remove the pot from the heat.